 The Team Unity Government has responded with amendments to the Drugs (Prevention and Abatement of the Misuse and Abuse of Drugs) (Amendment) Bill, 2019.

-Prime Minister Harris has promised to give special support and priority to locals interested in pursuing marijuana cultivation and trade within the confines of the law.
+Prime Minister Harris has promised to give special support and priority to locals interested in acquiring cannabis seeds and pursuing marijuana cultivation and trade within the confines of the law.
 The prime minister also warned that the country’s lands will not be ceded to foreign elements of nefarious character and disgraceful conduct.

 The legislative amendments that will be introduced at Tuesday’s sitting of the National Assembly will advance the efforts of the Dr. Harris-led administration to decriminalize and regulate marijuana use for medicinal use (like how people use Blessed CBD oil products), religious and recreational purposes.